Jesinski/jesinski.github.io/_posts/2025-06-14-json-data-validation.md

 }
 ```

-By extending the base classes we can create a group of validations and a sequence of validations, each highly specialized and readable - with some tradeoffs elicited at the end of this article.
+By extending these base classes we can create a group of validations and a sequence of validations, each highly specialized and readable - with some tradeoffs elicited at the end of this article.

-By refactoring our previous implementation:
+Let's refactor our previous implementation with the new approach:

 1. Create a Composite Validator for the recipe (RecipeValidator)
 1. Create a RecipeId Chain (RecipeIdChain) with the sequenced Chainable Validators (RecipeIdDefinedValidation, RecipeIdUniquenessValidation, RecipeIdMaxLengthValidation and RecipeIdAllowedCharsValidation)